bgusach/exercises-htdp2e/design-recipe.rst

     (define (square-area side)
       (... side ...)
       )

+Very often makes sense to use auxiliary functions for some tasks.
+Just pretend they are available, and use them (this is the "taking inventory" or "making a wish list" part).

 If any of the inputs is an enumeration, interval or itemization, a check for